 Burn Injury Facts and Statistics

-Burn injuries occur very frequently in the United States, and they can be incredibly dangerous to the victim if not treated properly.
-The Mayo Clinic recommends that people seek the immediate assistance of a medical professional for burns that are deep, caused by chemicals or electricity, affect a large portion of the body, or impact the victim’s breathing.
+Burn injuries occur frequently in the United States and can be incredibly dangerous to the victim if not treated properly.
+The Mayo Clinic recommends that people seek the immediate assistance of a medical professional for deep burns caused by chemicals or electricity that affect a large portion of the body or impact the victim’s breathing.
 Complications can occur if burns are improperly cared for or go untreated.
 Infection is a serious concern for burn injuries and can be life-threatening or cause organs in the body to fail.
-Other dangerous complications that are prevalent in burn injuries include lowered blood volume, lowered body temperature, breathing problems, scarring, and bone and joint problems.
+Other dangerous complications prevalent in burn injuries include lowered blood volume, body temperature, breathing problems, scarring, and bone and joint problems.
 The Mayo Clinic describes the three types of burns as follows:

-- First-Degree Burn: This type of burn affects the epidermis (the top layer of the skin) and includes burns such as sunburn.
-A first-degree burn leaves the victim with minor symptoms (such as redness) and usually heals on its own or with simple home treatments.
+- First-Degree Burn: This type of burn affects the epidermis (the top layer of the skin) and includes sunburns.
+A first-degree burn leaves the victim with minor symptoms (such as redness) and usually heals independently or with simple home treatments.

 - Second-Degree Burn: This type of burn penetrates the skin deeper than first-degree burns and affects the dermis (the second layer of skin).
-A second-degree burn can appear moist, produce blisters, and even form scars.
+Second-degree burns can appear moist, produce blisters, and even form scars.

-- Third-Degree Burn: This type of burn reaches deeper than the previous two classifications and affects the fat layer beneath the skin.
+- Third-Degree Burn: This type of burn reaches deeper than the previous two classifications.
+They affect the fat layer beneath the skin.
 A third-degree burn may look charred black or white, and it can destroy nerves and cause the skin to go numb.

-The National Institute of General Medical Science reports that people with severe burns can be treated better now than ever before.
-Even people with burns that cover 90% of the body are still able to survive with the treatments available today.
+The National Institute of General Medical Science reports that people with severe burns can receive better treatment today than yesteryear.
+Even people with burns that cover 90% of the body can still survive with the treatments available today.
 The Institute explains that a burn is tissue damage caused by sunlight, electricity, heat, or nuclear radiation.
 Burns are commonly caused by “hot liquid or steam, building fires, and flammable liquid and gases.”
-Those who are severely burned require fluids, and treatment may include “natural skin grafts, artificial skin products, and laboratory-grown epidermis.”
+Those severely burned require fluids, and treatment may include “natural skin grafts, artificial skin products, and laboratory-grown epidermis.”

-The American Burn Association reports that the leading cause of accidental death in the United States is burn injuries.
-In 2014, there were 486,000 people seen in emergency departments across the country for the treatment of burns.
+The American Burn Association reports that burn injuries are one of the leading causes of accidental death in the United States.
 One fire-related death takes place every 2 hours and 40 minutes.
 Of those treated in emergency departments, 68% were male, and 32% were female.
-Work injuries accounted for 8% of the burn victims seen, and injuries that occurred at home accounted for 73%.
+Work injuries accounted for 8% of the burn victims seen, and injuries at home accounted for 73%.

-As the above statistics reveal, burn injuries are shockingly common in the United States and can lead to even more serious side effects if they are not treated properly.
+As the above statistics reveal, burn injuries are shockingly common in the United States.
+They can lead to even more serious side effects if not treated properly.
 We recommend that burn victims seek treatment immediately to avoid the injuries worsening.

 Contact a Fort Worth Burn Injury Attorney

 At The Benton Law Firm, our team understands that burn injuries can occur within the blink of an eye.
-We also know that many burn accidents are caused by negligence—perhaps from an employer or from home builders who did not abide by national and regional codes when designing their projects.
+We also know that many burn accidents are caused by negligence.
+They can result from an employer or home builders who did not abide by national and regional codes when designing their projects.
 For this reason, we are prepared to go above and beyond to fight for the justice you are owed in your case.
-The pain and suffering you or your loved one may have endured as a result of the burn injury can be overwhelming.
+The pain and suffering you or your loved one may have endured due to the burn injury can be overwhelming.
 We want to extend our experience and knowledge to help secure the compensation that you are owed.

 Our team is here to help you get the compensation you deserve.
-We work on a contingency basis, which means that you won’t have to pay us a thing unless we win your case.
+We work on a contingency basis, meaning you won’t have to pay us a thing unless we win your case.
 Contact us today for a no-cost, no-obligation evaluation by filling out our email form, calling us at (817) 935-8000, or chatting live with us today.